 There are two major types of jasmine rice categorized by how it is processed.
 Brown jasmine rice are those grains harvested and dehulled, leaving a tanned grain, while white grains are whole grains milled to remove the germ and bran.
 Brown rice is more nutritious than white.

 Jiaozi is the official name of Chinese dumplings popular among Chinese and Asian cuisine.
 The dish is sometimes called potstickers in the Western world.
-Dumplings are basically a dough wrapper filled with ground meat and vegetables.
+Dumplings are basically dough wrappers filled with ground meat and vegetables.

 Fillings vary greatly, depending on people’s preferences.
 Common filling recipes call for pork, beef, chicken, and shrimp, while for vegetables, people can use scallion, celery, mushroom, cabbage, etc.